Personal Finance -

 How Much Can I Invest?

 There is a limit to how much money you can put into an ISA in each tax year.
 This is known as the 'ISA allowance'.
-The ISA allowance for the 2020/21 tax year is £20,000
+The ISA allowance for the current tax year is £20,000

 cashisa_mobile